j-aloko/free-movie-Rest-Api/README.md

 *Replace <password> with the password for the user.
 Replace myFirstDatabase with the name of the database that connections will use by default.
 Ensure any option params are URL encoded.

-*In the index.js file of this project, connect mongoose to this url
+*Create a ".env" file and input your mongo url, crypto-js password secret key, and Jwt secret keys.
+NB:// open the ".env_sample" file in this project for guidance

 Viol!!
 You have your free rest-api.
 You can modify it and use it in any web appliaction project you are working on.